BartMassey/prime/README.md

 This program started life as an example I wrote in 1999 for the [Nickle](http://nickle.org) programming language.
-In the process of translating it to Rust I found and corrected a paper-bag bug in the Nickle version.
+In the process of translating it to Rust I found an improvement to the Nickle version.